Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Symptoms of Major Depression.md

 This can feel like being really low on energy.

-“Some people find it difficult to do things like showering or brushing their teeth,” she says.
+“Some people find it difficult to do things like showering or brushing their teeth,” experts say.

 Others struggle with simple chores or concentrating at work.
 Even making decisions can feel difficult if you have depression.